bobbykim89/mango-planner/README.md

 1. Fix about page issue where picture look stretched in safari
 2. Add feature that automatically put incomplete plans on the top side and completed ones to the bottom side.

+### v0.1.2

+1. Update the version of dependencies.
+2. Update frontend folder structure to make more sense.
+3. Use Cookie for authentication instead of using local storage.
+4. Minor update of layout and components and its colors.
+5. Remove no longer used line of code.
+6. Update the way to display plans in main page.
+7. Update plan context and auth context and remove no longer used functionalities.
+8. Update weather app to use icon files stored locally instead of using online source.